Chris971991/Universal-Smart-Light-Automation/README.md

 ### Advanced Configuration

+#### Debug Logging (v3.8.3 Enhanced)
+Control what appears in your Home Assistant logs:

+**When ENABLED**:
+- All automation decisions are logged
+- Detailed state changes tracked
+- Performance metrics shown
+- Perfect for troubleshooting

+**When DISABLED**:
+- Only critical errors are logged
+- Silent operation for normal use
+- Clean logs when running multiple rooms
+- Reduces system overhead

+**Important**: Error logs are ALWAYS shown regardless of this setting, ensuring you never miss critical issues!

-#### Daytime Control Mode (v3.8.2)
+#### Daytime Control Mode
-Prevents lights from turning on during daytime based on m,ultiple optios.
+Prevents lights from turning on during daytime based on multiple options.

 **Setup**:
-1. Enable "Daytime Control Mode"
-2. Choose which control mode to use:
+1. Choose which control mode to use:
-- Always Allow - Normal operation, lights turn on automatically when dark and occupied
+   - **Always Allow** - Normal operation, lights turn on automatically when dark and occupied
-- Block When Away - Energy saving mode - prevents auto-on during daytime when nobody's home (Requires phone/device trackers to be configured below)
+   - **Block When Away** - Energy saving mode - prevents auto-on during daytime when nobody's home
-- Always Block - Maximum energy saving - never auto-on during daytime regardless of presence (Perfect for rooms with good natural light)
+   - **Always Block** - Maximum energy saving - never auto-on during daytime regardless of presence
-2. Add family phones/device trackers (A must if using option "Block When Away - Save energy when gone")
+2. Add family phones/device trackers (Required for "Block When Away" mode)
 3. Configure sunrise/sunset offsets

 **How it works**:
-- Always Allow: The lights will always be automated no matter what time of the day it is or Sunrise/Sunset.
-- Block When Away: Checks if ANY tracked device is home.
-If there are no devices home, the lights will not turn on during the daytime based on Sunrise/Sunset.
-- Always Block: The lights will never automate turning on during the daytime based on your Sunrise/Sunset settings.
-- The main fucntion is to revents the lights being turned on during the daytime (e.g., Pets are walking through the house in a room with closed blinds, making the automation turn the lights on and wasting power)
+- Prevents lights being turned on during daytime (e.g., pets walking through rooms)
 - Nighttime security lighting still works
 - Manual control always works
-- If lights are turned on manually during the day, it will still turn them off based on either vacancy detected or the manual mode expires
-- Daytime control mode will come into effect based on your local Sunrise/Sunset.
-- Modify the Sunrise Offset and Sunset Offset if you would like to modify when the lights turn into automatic mode or Daytime Control Mode (e.g., +-30 minutes)
+- Still turns lights OFF automatically for energy saving

 #### Guest Mode
 Modified behavior for when you have visitors: